pessoa-poli/trained_spacy_model/readme.md

 # Information about the project

 Python 3.8.10 was the python version used in this project.
-Use the requirements.txt file for the other dependencies needes.
+Use the requirements.txt file for the other dependencies needed.
 Load the dependencies in a python environment with:
 ```
 python -m venv env